pbrdys/gong-fu-online-courses/README.md

 The app should now be deployed.

 The live link can be found here: [Live Site](https://pbrdys-gong-fu-online-courses-a434364e81b0.herokuapp.com/)

+### Run Locally

+Navigate to the GitHub Repository you want to clone to use locally:

+- Click on the code drop down button
+- Click on HTTPS
+- Copy the repository link to the clipboard
+- Open your IDE of choice (git must be installed for the next steps)
+- Type git clone copied-git-url into the IDE terminal

+The project will now have been cloned on your local machine for use.

 ## Credits
 * The [Website logo](static/images/warrior-logo.png) and the [Hero Image](static/images/hero-homepage.jpg) were made by a friend of mine who is a graphics designer.